 Today, the Ohio Senate unanimously passed the state’s two-year, $69 billion budget bill, House Bill 166.

-The bipartisan budget also includes longstanding Democratic priorities.
-HB 166 increases funding for affordable housing programs through the Ohio Housing Trust Fund.
-It includes various measures aimed at supporting Ohio’s children and families, like a proposal to prevent the custody relinquishment of children with severe mental health issues and additional funding for home-living programs for low income and elderly Ohioans.
-It also funds the H2Ohio water quality initiative through the next two years.
+The budget bill includes various measures aimed at supporting Ohio’s children and families, like a proposal to prevent the custody relinquishment of children with severe mental health issues and additional funding for home-living programs for low income and elderly Ohioans.

-House and Senate members will now meet to negotiate a final version of the bill before the state-mandated June 30 deadline.
+Senate and House members will now meet to negotiate a final version of the bill before the state-mandated June 30 deadline.